justinkang221/justinkang221.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-My research focuses on developing interpretable machine learning, with an emphasis on methods that explain the decision-making processes of foundation models.
-Recently, I have pursued a data-centric perspective, building scalable feature attribution and data valuation tools like <a href="https://arxiv.org/abs/2502.13870">SPEX</a> and <a href="https://arxiv.org/abs/2505.17495">ProxySPEX</a>, and evaluating whether <a href="https://arxiv.org/abs/2602.02639">LLM self-explanations are faithful</a> to actual model behavior.

-I am a PhD candidate in EECS at UC Berkeley, affiliated with <a href='https://bair.berkeley.edu/'>BAIR</a> and advised by <a href='https://people.eecs.berkeley.edu/~kannanr'>Kannan Ramchandran</a>.
-I am an <a href="https://www.nserc-crsng.gc.ca/">NSERC</a> Doctoral Fellow and have interned with Google, Bosch AI Research, and Intel.
+I am a PhD candidate at UC Berkeley (EECS), affiliated with <a href='https://bair.berkeley.edu/'>BAIR</a> and advised by <a href='https://people.eecs.berkeley.edu/~kannanr'>Prof. Kannan Ramchandran</a>.
+My research develops efficient algorithms for **ML interpretability and attribution** — explaining which input features, training data, and interactions drive model predictions in LLMs and other large-scale models.

 <div class="job-market-callout">
   <strong>I am on the job market for research scientist and ML engineer positions starting in 2026.</strong>